 Coriolanus Online /// Dr Mikko Kanninen & Dr Tom Gorman

-Taking the text of Shakespeare’s Coriolanus as a basis for study, in 2015-16 students from Coventry University (UK) and the University of Tampere (Finland) worked on a small section of the script (3:3) in both Finnish and English.
+Taking the text of Shakespeare’s Coriolanus as a basis for study, in 2015-16 students from Coventry University (UK) and Tampere University (Finland) worked on a small section of the script (3:3) in both Finnish and English.
 A ‘virtual space’ was created in both locations through the re-purposing of videoconferencing technology and the use of large rear projection screens, high speed internet connections and unidirectional, hypercardioid microphones.
 Moreover, a unified spatial design and a careful use of lighting gave the actors the illusion that they were occupying the same physical space, so they could engage in a highly immersive telepresence experience.

 Coriolanus Online provided students with an opportunity to identify and explore relevant features of performance practices within and in relation to their specific cultural and historical contexts, which involved acting in a foreign language.
 A second iteration of this project will take place in February 2017.
 This iteration involves the same group of students and will culminate in a field trip to Tampere where both groups will perform together live and will also demonstrate the use of the technology to an invited audience of theatre practitioners and technologists.
 The text chosen for this second stage will be King Lear and we will explore both a large ‘public’ scene as well as more intimate sections from the text in order to examine how this pedagogy enables rehearsal work in these differing circumstances.

 Tom (@aa4084) is a Senior Lecturer in Theatre and theatre director currently based at Coventry University.
 He studied English Literature and Language at Queen’s University Belfast before going on to complete a PhD in Theatre at the University of Ulster researching the history of non-naturalistic dramaturgy especially the concept of the ‘play within a play’.
 In 1990, after working for some time as a freelance actor, Tom co-founded Sightlines Theatre Company, Belfast, working with them as Artistic Director and director for six years.